MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/android-ios-emulator.md

+# Using MSAL.NET with Android and iOS emulators

+>[!NOTE]
-### The MSAL .NET team recommends testing with an Android or iOS device whenever possible, as there are subtle differences between authentication with an emulator and a device.
+>The MSAL .NET team recommends testing with an Android or iOS device whenever possible, as there are subtle differences between authentication with an emulator and a device.

 Some of those issues are documented here in the [native Android MSAL library wiki](https://github.com/AzureAD/microsoft-authentication-library-for-android/wiki/Android-Emulator-with-MSAL).